 HOBBS/NEUSTETTER

-Hobbs/Neustetter was concerned with a more ephemeral and agile approach testing new ideas through experimental methods and activities manifesting as site specific performances, installations and interventions, on the continent and abroad.
-Many of the examples here served as a testing ground and a form of activism towards new culturally charged spatial practices in South Africa.
+Hobbs/Neustetter was concerned with a more ephemeral and agile approach testing new ideas through experimental methods and activities manifesting as site specific performances, installations, and interventions, on the continent and abroad.